 I studied Cultural Anthropology at Utrecht University.
 After that, I worked as a consultant for Cap Gemini from (1999-2002).
 Then, Erasmus University Rotterdam hired me to study governance culture (PhD).
 In January 2008 I moved to Tilburg University.
 In 2012, I was one of the organizers of the 7th conference for Interpretive Policy Analysis (IPA, 300+ participants).
 I also acted as the research coordinator and later as a member of the management team my department (2014-2019).

 Over the last years, I have been a project leader on various projects, including an international research project on smart urban intermediaries and on civil servants work practices.

 In the Public Administration Bachelor I teach a course in Organization Science.
 The rest of my teaching focuses on doing (qualitative) research.
-I teach a beginner’s course in Qualitative methods for the Public Administration bachelor students and an advanced course in qualitative analyses for the join Research Master in Public Administration and Organisational Science.
+I teach an advanced course in qualitative analyses for the join Research Master in Public Administration and Organisational Science.
 I am also co-teaching a course on conducting research for the Netherlands Institute of Governance (PhD candidates from political science and public administration).
 Finally, I am involved in methods courses for PhD candidates at the Tilburg Law School.